Monday, June 3, 2019

 Her mother successfully convinced her, and Indumati happily agreed to marry Prince Veer.

 Indumati was determined to save her husband.
-One night she asked everyone to vacate the palace, and she waited for Maneka to come.
+One night, she asked everyone to vacate the palace and waited for Maneka to come.

 Once Maneka came, Indumati said, 'I want you to kill my husband.
 My father married me to him without my will.
 I will help you take your revenge.'

-Maneka was surprised but had no choice but to take her help.
-She knew reaching Prince Veer was difficult, as she had already failed many nights.
+Maneka was surprised but had no choice but to accept her help.
+She knew reaching Prince Veer would be difficult, as she had already failed many nights.

 ‘I accept your help,’ said Maneka.